 Delhi India Travel Guide

 Delhi’s relatively flat topography, punctuated by the ancient Aravalli Range's northern extension (the Delhi Ridge), shapes itthe the weather conditions in urban development.
-This setting provides access to various parts of the city and serves as a gateway to other northern Indian states.
+This setting provides access to various parts of the city and acts as a gateway to other northern Indian states.

 Delhi has a stark contrast between the old and the new, the chaotic and the calm.
 The city serves as a starting point for many northern Indian exciting experiences, offering a comprehensive introduction to the country's diverse culture and traditions.